 Jenni Kirkuff, of Eugene, Ore., said that gaming can also help take your mind off your physical pain.
 Her husband, Ryan, was a soccer player before a degenerative disc disease made sports activities too painful.
 Gaming let her husband access people on the outside world, she wrote, but also “(let) him go for longer periods of time without having to take the pain medication that he is on.”

-Video: Disabled and gaming One reader wrote that his wife, who had been an avid outdoorswoman before becoming disabled, played “Guild Wars” and “Oblivion” to give her the sense of being outside again.
+One reader wrote that his wife, who had been an avid outdoorswoman before becoming disabled, played “Guild Wars” and “Oblivion” to give her the sense of being outside again.
 But he said that his beef regarding accessibility stemmed not from the game controls, but from the players themselves.